Stories Matter

 A true believer in how storytelling can shape the world, Abrams continues to share her passion with the next generation.
 “Stories reflect our dreams, amplify our ambitions and have the power to create change.
 Even the smallest moments are opportunities for growth.
 If we can push forward with resilience, determination and the support of allies, we can nurture a generation of leaders and storytellers who will shape a brighter, more inclusive future.”

-In the latest from her award–winning Stacey’s Stories picture-book series, illustrated by Kitt Thomas, Abrams tells the story of how a group of classmates band together to help less fortunate kids afford “TacoPizza FryDay.”
-The young Stacey, put off by the injustice, turns to the adults to fix the problem, who, in turn, encourage her to use her own voice to address the issue.
+In the latest from her award–winning Stacy’s Stories picture-book series, illustrated by Kitt Thomas, Abrams tells the story of how a group of classmates band together to help less fortunate kids afford “TacoPizza FryDay.”
+The young Stacy, put off by the injustice, turns to the adults to fix the problem, who, in turn, encourage her to use her own voice to address the issue.
 “I try to embody the values that I hold dearest: curiosity, problem-solving and the pursuit of social justice.
 To do so requires perseverance and a dogged commitment to integrity, as well as demonstrating daily that change is possible.”

 Recent Posts